Raising the quality of people management across all sectors has the potential to boost UK productivity.

 The situation

 Productivity growth is critical if the UK is to benefit from sustainable increases in living standards and pay.
-However, since the financial crash the UK economy has experienced a productivity slow-down, with productivity lower than peer nations France, Germany and the US.
+However, since the financial crash the UK economy has experienced lower productivity growth leading to an increase in the gap with France, Germany and the US.
 This has been attributed to a range of factors, including measurement error, a slowdown in select industries, problems diffusing new technologies, and a lack of management capability.
+Productivity growth may have deteriorated further since the pandemic, although there are uncertainties around the official data.

 CIPD viewpoint